AdobeDocs/audience-manager.it-IT/help/using/features/addressable-audiences.md

 ---

-# Pubblico indirizzabile {#addressable-audiences}
+# Addressable Audience {#addressable-audiences}

 Panoramica della funzionalità e dei casi di utilizzo di Addressable Audience.

-## Che cos&#39;è un pubblico indirizzabile? {#addressable-audience-description}
+## What is an Addressable Audience? {#addressable-audience-description}

-La [!UICONTROL Addressable Audiences] funzione mostra la sovrapposizione tra le audience che vedi tra tutte le proprietà in cui [!DNL Audience Manager] raccoglie i dati e la destinazione selezionata.
-Per comprendere questo concetto, consulta l&#39;illustrazione seguente.
+The [!UICONTROL Addressable Audiences] feature shows you the overlap between the audiences you see across all of your properties where [!DNL Audience Manager] collects data and your selected destination.
+Per comprendere questo concetto, consulta l'illustrazione seguente.
 La sovrapposizione tra ciascun cerchio rappresenta i diversi tipi di pubblico indirizzabili.

 ![](assets/addressableAudienceVenn.png)